Fear of Public Speaking? 6 Subconscious Shifts That Actually Work

 3. Use Power Poses to Rewire Body-Based Beliefs

-When you shrink your posture, cross your arms, slouch, or tighten your jaw, your body sends a message to your mind: “This isn’t safe.”But when you expand, stand tall, open your chest, and move slowly, you shift your chemistry, and your brain starts producing hormones that calm the nervous system and restore balance.
+When you shrink your posture, cross your arms, slouch, or tighten your jaw, your body sends a message to your mind: “This is not safe.”But when you expand, stand tall, open your chest, and move slowly, you shift your chemistry, and your brain starts producing hormones that calm the nervous system and restore balance.

 What to do: